UNINETTSigma2/documentation/jobs/network-access.md

 sources, etc., will not work on compute nodes.

 Compute nodes are the nodes where your jobs which you have submitted via Slurm are running.

+You can run commands like `git clone` etc. on the login nodes (the nodes on which you land when you connect to the computer using ssh).